xiao-mantou/GamingTweaks/OS (general)/Readme.md

 ## Driver installation

-The driver installation order does matter and might help to solve or prevent some problems.
+The driver installation order _does matter_ and might help to solve or prevent some problems.
 * OS
-* Chipset (reboot)
+* Chipset (reboot) - You do not need to "update" regularly your chipset driver, just install the missing driver (inf) component.
+There is no benefit in "updating" the existent driver.
 * USB (e.g. ASMedia Technology Inc.)
 * Audio/GPU (the order doesn't matter)
 * Monitor/keyboard/mouse etc.